dgarcia360/docs-as-code-workshop/docs/installation.rst

 Installation
 ------------

-To install the *Pizza SDK*, run the following command in your terminal:
+To install the *hawaiian pizza SDK*, run the following command in your terminal:

 .. code::